 Candidates and campaigns face a daunting array of challenges.
 There are events to organize, volunteers to recruit, public rallies to manage, funds to raise, voters to contact, and the relentless demands of the modern media cycle.
 Every staffer must anticipate unfortunate surprises like gaffes or a last-minute attack ad.
-Cyber attacks, misinformation campaigns, and internet censorship now belong on this list as well.
+While the internet and digital technology have made some of these challenges easier to manage, the digitization of campaigns and parties presents adversaries with new opportunities to meddle, disrupt, steal and otherwise negatively affect campaigns.

-As campaigns have become increasingly digital, adversaries have found new opportunities to meddle, disrupt, and steal.
-In 2008, Chinese hackers infiltrated the Obama and McCain campaigns, and stole large quantities of information from both.
-In 2016, Ugandan social media was shut down during the election.
+Cyber attacks, misinformation campaigns, data breaches and internet censorship now belong on the list of common campaign challenges.
+In 2008, Chinese hackers infiltrated the Obama and McCain campaigns in the US, and stole large quantities of information from both.
 In 2016, cyber operatives believed to be sponsored by the Russian government stole and leaked tens of thousands of emails and documents from US Democratic Party campaign staff, feeding disruptive disinformation campaigns.
-In 2017, Kenyan political parties faced widespread disinformation campaigns and a major Serbian political party had its Facebook page taken offline.
+In 2017, Kenyan political parties faced widespread disinformation campaigns online.
+More recently, in January 2019, hundreds of German politicians including Chancellor Angela Merkel were targeted by hackers, who published personal details and communications on social media sites.